brianyingling/notes/udemy/aws-certified-solutions-architect-associate/05-ec2-storage-ebs-efs.md

 ## EBS Volume
 * It's a network drive (i.e. not a physical drive)
     * It uses the network to communicate the instance, which means there might be some latency
-    * Can be detached from an EC2 instance and attached to another one quickly (as long as their in the same AZ)
+    * Can be detached from an EC2 instance and attached to another one quickly (as long as they're in the same AZ)
 * It's locked to an Availability Zone (AZ)
     * An EBS Volume in `us-east-1a` cannot be attached to `us-east-1b`
     * To move a volume across, you first need to snapshot